lalitjingar90/-PhysicsInformedNNs-StepResponse-/README.md

-# -PhysicsInformedNNs-StepResponse-
-Here’s a concise and professional README for your repository:

----

 # PhysicsInformedNNs-StepResponse

 This project explores the use of **Physics-Informed Neural Networks (PINNs)** to solve the unit step response of an underdamped second-order system.
 PINNs are used to solve differential equations by embedding the physics of the problem into the loss function of a neural network.